Free Pre-Tour Accommodation & Airport Transfer Find out more

-This morning those embarking on the Zanzibar Island trip will catch the ferry to the island off the coast of Tanzania.
+This morning we catch a ferry to Zanzibar Island, off the coast of Tanzania.
 The next few days are free for you to explore the tropical islands of the Zanzibar Archipelago enjoying the idyllic beaches and cultural riches of these old trade route islands.
 Zanzibar was once a major stopover on trading voyages between the East and West, and colonial explorations of East Africa.

-Zanzibar expenses (accommodation, activities and meals) are not included in the tour price.
-The safari guide accompanies the tour group to the main island and is there to assist you with activity and accommodation arrangements.
-Zanzibar is one of Africa's top beach destinations and as such features an array of restaurants, resorts and activities.
+On Zanzibar, meal and extra activity expenses are not included in the tour price.
+The safari guide accompanies the tour group to the main island and is there to assist you with activity and meal arrangements.
+Zanzibar is one of Africa's top beach destinations and as such features an array of restaurants, sights and activities.

-New passengers may join the safari on the trip to Zanzibar, while some might end their safari in Dar es Salaam.
+New passengers may join the safari on the trip to Zanzibar.

-The Zanzibar Islands are known as the 'Spice Islands' due to the aromatic spices grown here.
-Do a spice plantation tour to smell, see and taste the colourful spices, from cloves and nutmeg to cinnamon and pepper.
+The Zanzibar Islands are known as the 'Spice Islands' due to the aromatic spices that are grown here.
+We do a spice plantation tour to smell, see and taste the colourful spices, from cloves and nutmeg to cinnamon and pepper.
 Walk through old Stone Town to see the strong Arabic influences in Medina shopfronts, old palaces and mosques.
 Zanzibar is a culturally diverse and historically interesting destination, as well as being a superb beach getaway.

 Spend blissful hours on the white-sand, palm-fringed beaches, swimming in the warm Indian Ocean, sipping on cocktails and eating fresh seafood.
 Zanzibar is also one of Africa's top scuba diving destinations, with options including day trips to smaller islands like Nungwe.
-Traditional dhow sailing trips are a unique way of exploring the islands and visting the pristine Prison Island to see giant tortioses.
+Traditional dhow sailing trips are a unique way of exploring the islands and visiting the pristine Prison Island to see giant tortoises.